Pelvic Pain. Mr Alan Gillespie answers the FAQs…

 Mr Alan Gillespie, Consultant Gynaecologist

 Claremont Clinics: Thursday evenings/Friday & Saturday mornings

+What is a laparoscopy?
 A laparoscope is a small telescope introduced into the abdominal cavity through the umbilicus to allow the surgeon to inspect the pelvis.
 The procedure involves a short general anaesthetic and is usually performed as a day case.
 Patients typically return to work after a few days.
-The short operation may allow the doctor to identify and treat the cause of pelvic pain
+The short operation may allow the doctor to identify and treat the cause of pelvic pain.

 How quickly can I be seen and reassured?
 The aim of the service is to see patients concerned about their symptoms as soon as possible and offer prompt reassurance.

 What do I do next?A private consultation with Mr Gillespie is £195 if you don’t have health insurance.
 To book an appointment, just call our Private Patient Team on 0114 263 2114.
 You can self-refer to Mr Gillespie if you are paying for yourself.
 You only need a GP referral letter if you are insured (Mr Gillespie is recognised by all health insurers) and you can see one of our Private GPs quickly for this if you prefer.